Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The use of this unofficial flag reflects the complex identity of Guadeloupe as both an integral part of France and a distinct Caribbean culture.
 It serves as an expression of local pride and cultural heritage within the framework of French nationality.

-Interesting Facts About Guadeloupe
+Interesting facts about Guadeloupe

 • Guadeloupe is an archipelago located in the Caribbean Sea, consisting of two main islands, Basse-Terre and Grande-Terre, along with several smaller islands.
 This diverse geography contributes to its stunning natural beauty and varied ecosystems.